-Three Rivers District Council is the Licensing Authority under the Licensing Act 2003 (as amended) and is responsible for granting premises licences, club premises certificates, temporary events notices and personal licences within the District of Three Rivers in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment.
+Three Rivers District Council is the Licensing Authority under the 2003 Act (as amended) and is responsible for granting premises licences, club premises certificates, temporary events notices and personal licences within the District of Three Rivers in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment.
+The Council currently has approximately 205 licensed premises holders and 30 club premises certificate holders within the District.

-Since the Licensing Act 2003 came into effect, it has been subject to a number of amendments.
-All references to the Licensing Act 2003 contained within this policy relate to the Licensing Act 2003 as amended.
+Since the 2003 Act came into effect, it has been subject to a number of amendments.